RuiLiTHU23/RuiLiTHU23.github.io/_pages/about.md

 Journal Reviewer
 ------
-IEEE Trans on Evolutionary Computation (SCI, IF=11.7).
-2024.
-IEEE Trans on Fuzzy System (SCI, IF=11.9).
-2023.
+IEEE Trans on Evolutionary Computation (SCI, IF=11.7) IEEE Trans on Fuzzy System (SCI, IF=11.9)
-IEEE Trans on Affective Computing (SCI, IF=11.2).
-2024.
+IEEE Trans on Affective Computing (SCI, IF=11.2)
-IEEE Trans on Systems, Mans, Cybernetics: Systems (SCI, IF=8.7).
-2025.
-IEEE Trans on Industrial Informatics (SCI, IF=11.7).
-2025.
-IEEE Trans on Emerging Topics in Computational Intelligence (SCI, IF=5.3).
-2024.
+IEEE Trans on Systems, Mans, Cybernetics: Systems (SCI, IF=8.7) IEEE Trans on Industrial Informatics (SCI, IF=11.7) IEEE Trans on Emerging Topics in Computational Intelligence (SCI, IF=5.3)
-European Journal of Operational Research (SCI, IF=6).
-2025.
-IEEE Internet of Things Journal (SCI, IF=8.2).
-2024.
+Swarm and Evolutionary Computation (SCI, IF=8.2) Expert Systems with Applications (SCI, IF=7.5) European Journal of Operational Research (SCI, IF=6) IEEE Internet of Things Journal (SCI, IF=8.2)
-Swarm and Evolutionary Computation (SCI, IF=8.2).
-2023.
-Journal of Industrial Information Integration (SCI, IF=10.4).
-2024.
-Robotics and Computer-Integrated Manufacturing (SCI, IF=9.1).
-2025.
-Information Sciences (SCI, IF=6.7).
-2024.
+Journal of Industrial Information Integration (SCI, IF=10.4) Robotics and Computer-Integrated Manufacturing (SCI, IF=9.1) Information Sciences (SCI, IF=6.7)
-Expert Systems with Applications (SCI, IF=7.5).
-2022.
-Journal of Cleaner Production (SCI, IF=11.1).
-2024.
+Journal of Cleaner Production (SCI, IF=11.1)
-Complex & Intelligent System (SCI, IF=5.6).
-2023.
+Complex & Intelligent System (SCI, IF=5.6)
-Computers & Operations Research (SCI, IF=4.6).
-2023.
+Computers & Operations Research (SCI, IF=4.6)
-Egyptian Informatics Journal (SCI, IF=5.2).
-2023.
+Egyptian Informatics Journal (SCI, IF=5.2)
-Memetic Computing (SCI, IF=5.2).
-2024.
+Memetic Computing (SCI, IF=5.2)

 Project
 ------
 1.United Fund projects "A whole-process modeling and learning-based intelligent optimization method for tin chemical production", participate, U24A20273.
 2025.1-2029.12.
 2.National Key Research and Development Project "Discrete Manufacturing Smart Factory Manufacturing Operations Management Platform", participate, 2023YFB3308002.
 2023.12-2026.11.
-3.Key Research and Development Project</font> "Development and Application of integrated Platform of Design/Manufacturing/Operation and Maintenance of large-scale engineering Equipment under complex Construction Environment", participate, 2021YFB3301602.
+3.Key Research and Development Project "Development and Application of integrated Platform of Design/Manufacturing/Operation and Maintenance of large-scale engineering Equipment under complex Construction Environment", participate, 2021YFB3301602.
 2021.12-2024.11.

 Just Thinking
 ------